Mathematics (MATH)

 MATH-222 3 Units Differential Equations

-The course is an introduction to ordinary differential equations.
-Such equations are solved by both quantitative and qualitative methods while applications from a variety of disciplines are examined.
-The course introduces theoretical aspects of differential equations, including establishing criteria for existence of solutions, and techniques for obtaining solutions including, but not limited to, series representation, singular points, Laplace transforms and matrices.
+This course is an introduction to ordinary differential equations including both quantitative and qualitative methods as well as applications from a variety of disciplines.
+Students are introduced to the theoretical aspects of differential equations, including establishing the existence of solutions, applying a variety of techniques for obtaining solutions, series solutions, and singular points.
+Laplace transforms and linear systems are also covered.

 Transfers to both UC/CSU